 \section{Conclusion}

-The study presented in this paper demonstrated the feasibility of using human teleoperation to perform remote abdominal US scans where the sonographer and patient are separated by a significant distance.
-Expert sonographers were able to use the system to acquire 48 out of the 55 target images and measurements across 11 scans.
-Of these acquired images, 92\% were considered sufficient quality for basic image interpretation by both radiologists who evaluated them.
-The 10 novice followers all expressed that the system was easy to use, even with the minimal instructions provided to them.
-We found no correlation between the followers' tracking errors and the image quality scores given by the radiologists.
-Ultimately, these results show the potential impact this solution can have for remote communities without local access to US imaging services.
+The study presented in this paper demonstrates the feasibility of using human teleoperation to perform remote abdominal US scans with a significant distance separating the sonographers and patients.
+Expert sonographers were able to acquire 48 out of the 55 possible target images across 11 scans.
+Of these acquired images, 92\% were considered sufficient quality for image interpretation by both radiologists who evaluated them.
+The 10 novice followers all expressed the system was easy to use, even with the minimal instructions provided.
+We found no correlation between the followers' alignment errors and the image quality scores given by the radiologists.
+Ultimately, these results show the potential impact human teleoperation can have for remote communities without local access to US imaging.